ThanosDim1/Calendar/README.md

-This is my first python project and it is a working calendar
+This is a calendar with the ability to store events using python